 - Find conditions you may have been born with that could make you more likely to be injured

-The doctor can give advice on how to protect yourself from injury while playing a sport, and how to safely play with a medical condition or chronic illness.
+The provider can give advice on how to protect yourself from injury while playing a sport, and how to safely play with a medical condition or chronic illness.
 For example, if you have asthma, you may need a change in medicine to better control it while playing sports.

 What Happens During a Sports Physical?

-Doctors may perform sports physicals differently from one another.
+Providers may perform sports physicals differently from one another.
 But they always include a conversation about your medical history and a physical exam.

-You may get a form to fill out before your appointment.
-When you have the physical, bring with you the information the doctor will want to know about your health, your family's health, your medical problems, and what medicines you take.
+Your provider will want to know about your health, your family's health, your medical problems, and what medicines you take.

 - Measure your height and weight

-- Measure blood pressure and pulse
+- Measure your blood pressure and pulse

 - Test your vision